nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 Data Center TCP (DCTCP)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-DCTCP is an enhancement to the TCP congestion control algorithm for data center networks and leverages Explicit Congestion Notification (ECN) to provide more fine-grained congestion feedback to the end hosts.
-DCTCP extends the Explicit Congestion Notification to estimate the fraction of bytes that encounter congestion, rather than simply detecting that the congestion has occurred.
+DCTCP, specified in RFC 8257 and implemented in Linux, is a TCP congestion control algorithm for data center networks.
+It leverages Explicit Congestion Notification (ECN) to provide more fine-grained congestion feedback to the end hosts, and is intended to work with routers that implement a shallow congestion marking threshold (on the order of a few milliseconds) to achieve high throughput and low latency in the datacenter.
+However, because DCTCP does not react in the same way to notification of congestion experienced, there are coexistence (fairness) issues between it and legacy TCP congestion controllers, which is why it is recommended to only be used in controlled networking environments such as within data centers.

+DCTCP extends the Explicit Congestion Notification signal to estimate the fraction of bytes that encounter congestion, rather than simply detecting that the congestion has occurred.
 DCTCP then scales the congestion window based on this estimate.
 This approach achieves high burst tolerance, low latency, and high throughput with shallow-buffered switches.

-* Receiver functionality: If CE is set in IP header of incoming packet, send congestion notification to the sender by setting ECE in TCP header.
-This processing is different from standard ECN processing which sets ECE bit for every ACK until it observes CWR
+* *Receiver functionality:* If CE is observed in the IP header of an incoming packet at the TCP receiver, the receiver sends congestion notification to the sender by setting ECE in TCP header.
+This processing is different from standard receiver ECN processing which sets and holds the ECE bit for every ACK until it observes a CWR signal from the TCP sender.

-* Sender functionality: The sender makes use of the modified receiver ECE semantics to maintain an average of fraction of packets marked (:math:`\alpha`) by using the exponential weighted moving average as shown below:
+* *Sender functionality:* The sender makes use of the modified receiver ECE semantics to maintain an estimate of the fraction of packets marked (:math:`\alpha`) by using the exponential weighted moving average (EWMA) as shown below:

 .. math::

-               \alpha = (1 - g) x \alpha + g x F
+               \alpha = (1 - g) * \alpha + g * F

-where
+In the above EWMA:

-* g is the estimation gain (between 0 and 1)
+* *g* is the estimation gain (between 0 and 1)
-* F is the fraction of packets marked in current RTT.
+* *F* is the fraction of packets marked in current RTT.

-For windows in which at least one ACK was received with ECE set, the sender should respond by reducing the congestion window as follows, once for every window of data:
+For send windows in which at least one ACK was received with ECE set, the sender should respond by reducing the congestion window as follows, once for every window of data: